 One word of warning about water hyacinths.
 If allowed to spread, they can be extremely difficult to remove.

 Even though they aren’t seen, they have a practical use.
 They’ll fight against algae, put oxygen in the water and may be a source of food for your fish.
 Any fantastic local pet store or koi dealer will have bundles of these type of plants.
-Most of these plants require Wildlife Control maintenance throughout the cold season, so once you set them in place, you don’t have to worry about them.
+Most of these plants require Critter Control Austin maintenance throughout the cold season, so once you set them in place, you don’t have to worry about them.
 So, though they are unseen, they are doing a excellent job under the surface, which benefits not only you, but the inhabitants of your koi pond.